Apportionment in the European Parliament: Background

+Influence is proportional to seats-to-votes ratio and inversely proportional to Inhabitants to MEPs ratio.

+Nice system (2003–2009)

+The Nice Treaty provided for a maximum of 736 seats.
+In 2009, with about 500 million EU citizens, this meant that there were on average 670,000 citizens represented by each MEP.
+Some states divide the electorate for their allocated MEPs into sub-national constituencies.
+However, they may not be divided in such a way that the system would no longer be proportional.

+The 2004 European Parliament election was the first conducted under the Nice Treaty, with 732 seats for the 25 member states.

-The 2009 European parliamentary elections were conducted under the rules included in the Nice Treaty which provided for a maximum number of 736, although that figure had been breached on the accession of new members to the EU, these states being allowed parliamentary representation without a corresponding reduction in the number of MEPs allotted to other member states.
+The 2009 European Parliament election was conducted under the rules included in the Nice Treaty which provided for a maximum number of 736, although that figure had been breached on the accession of new members to the EU, these states being allowed parliamentary representation without a corresponding reduction in the number of MEPs allotted to other member states.
 This happened in 2007 on the accession of Romania and Bulgaria, when the number of seats temporarily increased to 785.
 It subsequently returned to 736 in the 2009 election.

-A total of 736 seats for about 500 million EU citizens meant that there were on average 670,000 citizens represented by each MEP.
-Some states divide the electorate for their allocated MEPs into sub-national constituencies.
-However, they may not be divided in such a way that the system would no longer be proportional.